mayaanne/foundations/week-1/git-and-github-intro/git-github-challenge.md

 </figure>

 ## Step 4: Open in Visual Studio
-Visual studio is the text editor app you installed previously.
-Open it and then open the foundations file you just cloned to view your new local repo.
+Visual studio is a text editor that you installed during inital setup.
+Open it and then open the foundations file you just cloned.

 <figure>
   <figcaption>